 The Top 6 Hidden Costs of a Swimming Pool Project

-Because the homeowner had a very set and lower budget, and because ever dollar mattered in order to make the sale, the pool builders simply left it out knowing such an issue could be dealt with later.
+The homeowner had set a fixed lower budget, and because every dollar mattered in order to make the sale, the pool builders simply left out the information, knowing such an issue could be dealt with later.

 Now this may sound harsh.
 It may also come across like the two companies that had already been out and quoted the homeowner were dishonest.
 Although I'm not going to say they were dishonest, they were certainly willing to overlook imperative parts to the project so as to win the bid.

 This is a classic example of hidden costs for pool shoppers.

 After being in this business for about 15 years now, I've seen many, many examples of homeowners getting hit with such costs after their pool company starts the project.

 Although the occasional hidden cost is inevitable, most can and should be caught, or at least brought to light, beforehand.